ViktorHaag/old-huron-archive/content/posts/new-terran-commonwealth.rst

 tags = ["prep"]
 +++

-Chris Kubasik's series of "Out of the Box" posts on Classic Traveller got me re-thinking about Traveller.
+Chris Kubasik's series of "Out of the Box" posts on Classic *Traveller* got me re-thinking about *Traveller*.
 It was the first game I ever owned, and I've long had nostalgic feelings about it, but I've never played as much of it as I'd have liked.
 I think that's down to various reasons, but I think one of them was a distorted view of how complicated I felt it was.
 Not only "so many rules" but